 - A. Filing and Service.
 Unless otherwise ordered by the Court, papers filed in opposition to a motion must be served and filed within four weeks of service of the motion papers, and reply papers, if any, must be served and filed within two weeks of receipt of opposition papers. - B. Represented Parties.
 Represented parties who file a motion to dismiss, a motion for judgment on the pleadings, or a motion for summary judgment must provide the pro se party with a copy of the notices required under Local Civil Rules 12.1 or 56.2.
 As required by Local Civil Rule 7.2, counsel must provide a pro se litigant with printed copies of decisions cited in any submission that are unreported or reported exclusively on computerized databases. - C. Pre-Motion Conferences.
-Pre-motion conferences and pre-motion letters are not required in pro se cases. - D. Page Limits.
-Unless advance permission has been granted, all memoranda of law accompanying any motion (including opposition briefs) are limited to 30 pages, and reply memoranda are limited to 15 pages.
-Memoranda in support of or opposition to a motion for reconsideration and objections to a magistrate judge's orders shall not exceed 15 pages.
+Pre-motion conferences and pre-motion letters are not required in pro se cases. - D. Word and Page Limits.
+The following limits apply unless otherwise stated by the Court.
 Letters to the Court shall not exceed 5 pages.
-Any submission that exceeds these page limits shall be stricken.
-The Court expects parties to adhere strictly to the typeface, margin and spacing requirements of Local Civil Rule 11.1(b). - E. Special Rule for Summary Judgment Motions.
-With respect to any deposition that is supplied in connection with a summary judgment motion, the index to the deposition must be included if it is available. - F. Courtesy Copy.
-All motion papers must include one courtesy copy. - G. Oral Argument.
-Unless otherwise ordered by the Court, oral argument will not be heard in pro se matters.
+Briefs prepared with a computer in support of and in response to a motion may not exceed 8,750 words, and reply briefs may not exceed 3,500 words.
+Briefs that are handwritten or prepared on a typewriter by a party who is not represented by an attorney in support of and in opposition to a motion may not exceed 25 pages, and reply briefs may not exceed 10 pages.
+Briefs prepared with a computer concerning objections to magistrate judges' rulings (including responses to such briefs) shall not exceed 7,000 words.
+Briefs that are handwritten or prepared on a typewriter by a party who is not represented by an attorney concerning objections to magistrate judges' rulings (including responses to such briefs) shall not exceed 20 pages.
+Briefs prepared with a computer in support of and in opposition to motions for reconsideration are limited to 3,500 words, and reply briefs are limited to 1,750 words.
+Briefs that are handwritten or prepared on a typewriter by a party who is not represented by an attorney in support of and in opposition to a motion for reconsideration may not exceed 10 pages, and reply briefs may not exceed 5 pages.